gvwilson/thirdbit/src/fiction/darker-web/index.md

 other scholars had seemed strangely reluctant to make use of the special collection, and the ones who did show up to consult it weren't the sort of people who socialized well with donors.
-Allen's nerds (as Thornberg thought of them) were just as awkward and obsessive, but seemed bewildered by their sudden wealth.
+Ms. Allen's nerds (as Thornberg thought of them) were just as awkward and obsessive, but seemed bewildered by their sudden wealth.
 If they wanted to spend some of it photocopying the manuscripts mouldering away in the basement of the Orne Library, he was more than happy to take their money.

-He thanked Allen again,
+He thanked Ms. Allen again,
 shaking her hand before she left.
 Lowering himself back into his chair, he told Mrs. Marsh that he wasn't to be interrupted,